The Long Bright Dark

-"The Long Bright Dark" is the series premiere of the anthology crime drama True Detective, which initially aired on HBO in the United States on January 12, 2014.
-It was directed by executive producer Cary Joji Fukunaga and written by series creator Nic Pizzolatto.
-The episode introduces a pair of Louisiana State Police homicide detectives, Rustin "Rust" Cohle (Matthew McConaughey) and Martin "Marty" Hart (Woody Harrelson), as well as series regulars played by Michelle Monaghan, Michael Potts, and Tory Kittles.
-In "The Long Bright Dark", Martin and Rustin are forced to recount the history of the Dora Lange murder investigation as new evidence suggests the perpetrator remains at large.
+"The Long Bright Dark" is the series premiere of the anthology crime drama True Detective, initially broadcast on HBO on January 12, 2014 in the United States.
+Directed by Cary Joji Fukunaga and written by creator Nic Pizzolatto, the episode introduces True Detective's core cast of characters, led by Louisiana State Police homicide detectives Rustin "Rust" Cohle (Matthew McConaughey) and Martin "Marty" Hart (Woody Harrelson).
+The storyline is non-linear and jumps between timelines in 1995 and 2012.

-Pizzolatto began writing True Detective as a novel, but, as the project began taking definite form, felt it was more suitable for television.
-Principal photography was initially scheduled to take place in Arkansas; however, Louisiana was ultimately preferred for its generous statewide tax incentives and unique landscape.
-"The Long Bright Dark" was shot entirely in 35 mm film and filming for the season lasted for 100 consecutive days.
+Pizzolatto conceived True Detective as a novel, but felt it was more suitable for television once the project took definite form.
+Producers chose Louisiana for the show's setting after they obtained tax credits to subsidize the costs of shooting.
+"The Long Bright Dark" was shot entirely in 35 mm film, and principal photography for the season lasted 100 consecutive days.

-Most press reviews for "The Long Bright Dark" were very positive, although some reviewers criticized the dialogue and other aspects of the program.
-Critics that held the episode in high regard applauded its complex narrative and sleek production, and there was a surfeit of praise for the performances of McConaughey and Harrelson.
-The initial broadcast of "The Long Bright Dark" drew 2.3 million viewers, becoming HBO's highest rated series premiere since the pilot episode of Boardwalk Empire.
+"The Long Bright Dark" was well received in the media.
+Critics praised the show's storytelling approach, sleek production, and actors, often singling out McConaughey and Harrelson for their onscreen chemistry.
+However, the writing's exposition and execution of ideas were occasional sources of criticism.
+The initial broadcast of "The Long Bright Dark" drew 2.3 million viewers, becoming HBO's highest rated series premiere in several years.

 Plot

 2012

-The episode opens with Martin "Marty" Hart (Woody Harrelson), a former homicide detective of the Louisiana State Police's Criminal Investigations Division, beginning an interview with detectives Maynard Gilbough (Michael Potts) and Thomas Papania (Tory Kittles).
-His former partner, Detective Rustin "Rust" Cohle (Matthew McConaughey), is being questioned separately; they have neither spoken to nor seen each other since an altercation over a decade ago.
-The two men are asked to recount their relationship and the history of the Dora Lange murder investigation of 1995, the files of which were destroyed in Hurricane Rita.
-Hart and Cohle claim to have apprehended the killer, but the crime scene of a recently slain woman is found to closely mirror the Dora Lange murder scene, leading investigators to believe that the perpetrator is still at large.
+Martin "Marty" Hart (Woody Harrelson), a former detective of the Louisiana State Police's Criminal Investigations Division, is interviewed by detectives Maynard Gilbough (Michael Potts) and Thomas Papania (Tory Kittles).
+Marty's former partner, Rustin "Rust" Cohle (Matthew McConaughey), is questioned separately.

+Marty and Rust are asked about their relationship prior to their falling out and the details of a particular closed murder case, the perpetrator of which they found in 1995.
+A similar murder is revealed to have occurred recently.